 Bryan Hope, Host and Co-Owner

 Bryan’s interest in sustainable farming and his background in natural foods, earth sciences, and eco-tourism lead to the idea of vineyard and winery tours with a sustainable focus.
 Since then, his first-hand experience with all aspects of the wine making process, from planting vines to filling and labeling bottles to appreciating the wines, has laid the foundation for a company that provides informative, first-hand wine tour experiences.

 Bryan completed his Certified Sommelier status.

 In 2013, long time friend Scott Bull joined the team as co-owner and knowledgeable host.
 Scott brings a vast understanding of the wine industry and local wine producers, as well as natural and cultural knowledge of the region.
 He also has a strong reputation as an environmental leader in the local community.
-Scott has worked in the wine industry for over nine years and is as passionate about about wine as he is for providing exceptional tour experiences.
+Scott has worked in the wine industry since 2007 and is as passionate about about wine as he is for providing exceptional tour experiences.

 Scott has completed Level One Court of Master Sommeliers status and Wine and Spirits Educational Trust (WSET) Certification

 We are committed to minimizing our environmental footprint and are constantly evaluating ways to become a more responsible business.
 Some of the current policies we are proud of include:

 - Educating the public about the benefits of sustainable agriculture and connecting consumers to local, sustainable vineyards and wine producers.
 We are inspired by the Slow Food Movement, which aims to “elevate quality over quantity and believes that doing so depends on cultivating our sense of taste as well as rebuilding the relationships between producers and consumers that the industrialization of our food has destroyed” (from Michael Pollan’s, In Defense of Food).